 Compensation cost for restricted stock awards issued to employees and non-employees is measured using the grant date fair value of the award, and expense is recognized over the service period, adjusted to reflect actual forfeitures.

 The Company expenses the cost of research and development as incurred.
 Research and development (“R&D”) expenses consist primarily of professional services costs associated with the development of cardiovascular technologies and products.

 Basic net loss per share excludes the effect of dilution and is computed by dividing the net loss attributable to common stockholders by the weighted-average number of shares of common stock outstanding.

 Diluted net loss per share is computed by giving effect to all potential shares of common stock, including stock options and warrants to the extent dilutive.
-Basic net loss per share was the same as diluted net loss per share for the three months ended March 31, 2022 and 2021 as the inclusion of all potential common shares outstanding would have an anti-dilutive effect.
+Basic net loss per share was the same as diluted net loss per share for the three and nine months ended September 30, 2022 and 2021 as the inclusion of all potential common shares outstanding would have an anti-dilutive effect.

-As of March 31, 2022, the penny warrants issued during 2019 have been excluded from the net loss per common share calculation following ASC 260-1-25-12A (Treatment of Contingently Issuable Shares in Weighted-Average Shares Outstanding) as there are circumstances under which these shares would not be issued and therefore not exercisable, (see NOTE 4).
+As of September 30, 2022, the penny warrants issued during 2019 have been excluded from the net loss per common share calculation following treatment of contingently issuable shares as there are circumstances under which these shares would not be issued and therefore not exercisable.